xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted by **Information Fusion**.

 [01/2026] Welcome Yanlong to join FIL as a PhD student!
 Yanlong is funded by a QUEX joint PhD studentship.

-[12/2025] A BSc student (Aditya Bhardwaj) from our FIL has secured a position as a Data Scientist and AI Engineer at Lloyds Banking Group in London!

 [12/2025] Dr. Xingchen Zhang was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will give our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).